Key West, Florida Port Guide

 Overview

 Key West, Florida, is a vibrant island destination known for its laid-back atmosphere, stunning sunsets, and rich history.
-With its charming streets lined with colorful buildings, lively arts scene, and beautiful beaches, Key West offers a unique blend of relaxation and adventure that makes it a must-visit port of call.
+With its charming streets lined with colorful buildings, lively arts scene, and beautiful beaches, it offers an unforgettable escape for cruise passengers.

 Getting Around